Comcast/xml-selector/README.md

    on an object).
 Unfortunately this tends to involve information loss since native data structures generally don't have corollaries for both named attributes and named child elements.
-In the case of namespaces, ambiguities tend to arise. xQ has the advantage of preserving all of the underlying XML document, but making it simpler to find the portion you're looking for.
+In the case of namespaces, ambiguities tend to arise.
+XML Selector has the advantage of preserving all of the underlying XML document, but making it simpler to find the portion you're looking for.

 1. No stopping to check for null in the middle

-   xQ follows jQuery's pattern of providing a set of operations for sets that can be chained together.
+   XML Selector follows jQuery's pattern of providing a collection of operations for sets that can be chained together.
 Since you're working with sets, there isn't a need to check for nulls or no results in the middle of the chain (no results just yield an empty set instead of a null).
 That frees you up to build a concise set of operations and, if needed, check for success or failure at the end.

 ## Getting Started